amableati/react-tutorial/README.md

 ```
 ## 6. React Props Validation
+Props validation is a tool that will help the developers to avoid unexpected bugs.
+It makes your code more readable.
+React components used special property PropTypes that help you to catch bugs by validating data types of values passed through props, although it is not necessary to define components with propTypes.

 ### Validating Props with PropTypes
 All React component classes that have a constructor should start with a super(props) call.
 ## 7. React State vs Props